mrmmg/country-code-to-emoji-flag/README.md

 ![image](https://github.com/peterkahl/country-code-to-emoji-flag/blob/master/logfile-example.png "Screenshot of emoji flags inside a log file.")

 ## Why Emoji
-Emoji symbol is a replacement for an image file.
+Emoji symbol is a textual replacement for a graphic image file while having the benefits of a graphic image.
 The image file is already present at your intended destination (a person's device), so why would you transmit the image to them again and again? -- Use emoji!

 ## ♻ Green Technology ♻
 An image file equivalent to an emoji symbol may be tens, hundreds of kilobytes in size, while an emoji symbol is only several bytes.
 That's a bandwidth saving of around 10,000 times.
 If you use emoji instead of image files, you reduce your carbon footprint.